Looks at why some survivors of public service pension scheme members lose their survivors pensions if they remarry or cohabitJump to full report >>

 The Coalition Government announced two exceptions in 2014/15.
 The first related to survivors of members of the armed forces, in recognition of the particular challenges they face building up an occupational pension in their own right.
 This change was made in SI 2015/208.

 The second related to survivors of police officers and firefighters who died on duty.
 The relevant change to the police pension scheme regulations was made in SI 2015/2057.
 In a Westminster Hall debate on 15 March 2017, Minister for Policing and the Fire Service Brandon Lewis said the Government had “no current plans […] to change the scheme beyond the changes made only last year” (HC Deb 15 March 2017 c135WH).
-A consultation on amendments to the firefighters’ scheme ran until 13 May 2016.
+The relevant change to the firefighters scheme was made in SI 2017/892.

 The Executive in Northern Ireland has gone further, extending survivors’ pensions for life to all survivors of members of the RUC pension scheme from July 2014 (press release, 11 March 2014).
 In March 2016, it announced that lifetime survivors’ pensions would be extended to all members of the civil service scheme from April 2016 (EPN, 11 March 2016).